 We welcome you to our Country and hope you will care for it as we do, as we carry the obligation from our Ancestors to ensure that Country is healthy and its resources are there for those who now reside here and future generations.

-The Wurundjeri Woi-wurrung Corporation Elders and Community are currently supported by the PPWCMA providing feedback on the Regional Catchment Strategy and its goals and targets.
-The Corporation values the work by the PPWCMA and hopes to give in-principle support for the RCS targets once the consultation process has concluded.
+The Wurundjeri Woi-wurrung Corporation Elders and Community have been working with Melbourne Water to provide feedback on the Regional Catchment Strategy and its goals and targets.
+The Corporation values the work by Melbourne Water and gives in-principle support for the RCS targets.

 For more information visit Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation.